VishnuGShephertz/App42-Photo-Sharing/README.md

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform
 2. Create an app once you are on Quickstart page after registeration.
-3. Goto dashboard and create a new game PhotSharingApp (Click on Business service manager->game service->add game->)
+3. Goto dashboard and create a new game PhotoSharingApp (Click on Business service manager->game service->add game->)
 4. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager tab and do step #3 to create a game.
 5. Download the eclipse project from this repo and import it in the same.
 6. Open Constants.java in sample app and give the value of app42APIkey app42SecretKey that you have received in step 2 or 4